jegilles/pyewt/README.md

 - Voronoi and watershed partitioning

 # References

+All papers are available in the "Publications" section at: https://jegilles.sdsu.edu/

 - J.Gilles, "Empirical Wavelet Transform" in IEEE Trans.
 Signal Processing, Vol.61, No.16, 3999--4010, August 2013.
 - J.Gilles, G.Tran, S.Osher "2D Empirical transforms.
 Wavelets, Ridgelets and Curvelets Revisited" in SIAM Journal on Imaging Sciences, Vol.7, No.1, 157--186, January 2014.